RBilsland/ScratchRadio/README.md

 Currently I'm aware that the whole connecting with the gateway micro:bit could be better so that's on my radar to address.

 ## Uses
-As the radio communications between Scratch and the micro:but gateway is two way, there are many things that can be done.
+As radio communications between Scratch and the micro:but gateway is two way, there are many things that could be done with this setup.
+For example:

 * Using multiple micro:bits as quiz answer buttons.
 When a button is pressed then the persons name is send and shown on Scratch in the order they were received.
 * Controlling a micro:bit robot from a Scratch interface.
 Sprites clicked and commands sent to the robot move it around.
 * A 2 player Scratch game that is run on two computers.
 The two versions of Scratch using the radio communications to send player positions to each other.

+*Robert Bilsland - 19 June 2024*